 Roofing Contractors: Prepare to Answer These 4 Questions

-The Orlando construction attorneys of Trent Cotney, P.A. are well-versed in construction roofing law.
+The Orlando construction attorneys of Cotney Construction Law are well-versed in construction roofing law.
 We have defended countless roofing professionals in construction-related disputes.
 We know how vital it is for roofers to be professional as well as competent when conducting business publicly and privately.
 Before your next client meeting, be prepared to answered the following four questions.

 1. Are You Qualified?

 Qualified roofing contractors are licensed, bonded, and insured.
 Never conduct construction business without a license, unless exempt.
 Contracting without a license puts you at risk for hefty fines and penalties.
 Get familiar with the Florida Department of Business and Professional Regulation (DBPR), the agency that handles licensing and registrations for businesses and professionals.
 It is also important to have a list of credible references that can vouch for your qualifications.